wheelercj/til/content/posts/why-not-cron-on-workstation.md

 ## 2025/5/31 update

 Some of the jobs I defined require temporarily plugging in a flash drive or other external drive.
-Below is a context manager that makes the device easier to automate.
-It uses some platform-dependent commands (I'm using Ubuntu).
+Below is a context manager that makes external devices easier to automate.
+It asks the user to plug in the device, yields to code that uses the device, and then safely ejects the device.
+The context manager uses some commands that might only work in Linux.

 ```py
 import subprocess